 A. Generally, about half the judges change each year.
 We try to balance continuity with fresh perspectives, but in all cases the judges are thoroughly qualified.
 We are always looking for new, experienced people.
-If you wish to be considered, please submit the judge sign-up form.
+If you are interested in judging, please submit the judge sign-up form.

 Q: What if I feel like my entry has been submitted into the wrong category?

-A: Please reach out to the Azbees Awards coordinator at email@example.com.
-The coordinator will consult with the ASBPE awards committee to make the final determination and move the entry to a new category if warranted.
+A: Please reach out to the awards coordinator at email@example.com.
+The coordinator will consult with the awards committee to make the final determination and move the entry to a new category if warranted.

 Q. We are entering a category in the Design division, and our design uses a stock image.
 Is that allowed in the Azbee Awards contest?

-A. ASBPE recognizes that stock imagery is becoming more commonplace within the design industry.
-As such we do allow submissions to use stock imagery.
+A. ASBPE recognizes that stock imagery is commonplace within the publishing industry.
+As such, we do allow submissions to use stock imagery.
 However, the entrant must declare that the work used a stock image in the entry essay to make the judges aware.
 Entrants must also ensure, per our eligibility requirements, that they have purchased the stock image and are not violating intellectual property rights in its use.

 Q. We have a print feature we would like to enter, written for the magazine, but later running on our website.
 Can we enter that?